Hannah Grau is in New York City. Cameron Scott, too.

 HPU brings in dozens of speakers every year to give students like Fundora a chance to meet a mentor up-close.
-Speakers include Biz Stone, the co-founder of Twitter; Marc Randolph, the co-founder of Netflix; and Condoleezza Rice, the former U.S. secretary of state.
+Speakers include Steve Wozniak, Co-Founder of Apple Inc. and HPU’s Innovator in Residence, Biz Stone, the co-founder of Twitter; Marc Randolph, the co-founder of Netflix and HPU’s Entrepreneur in Residence; Condoleezza Rice, former U.S. secretary of state and more.

 “The main goal is to get students talking about career readiness,” says Wehrley, the dean of HPU’s Phillips School of Business.
 “No matter what they’re thinking about, we want to wake them up for what is out there in the business world.”